Mijo (Better Call Saul): Production

 The episode was written by series co-creator and executive producer Peter Gould, who originally wrote the episode that introduced Saul Goodman in the second season of Breaking Bad.
 It was directed by Michelle MacLaren, the most prolific director for Breaking Bad, directing 11 episodes and also served as an executive producer.

 During the episode, there is a montage in which Jimmy's routine is revealed: grabbing his coffee, defending clients, collecting his check, and his ongoing battle with the parking attendant, Mike.

 During his routine, he always looks in the mirror as he states, "It's showtime, folks!"—a line from Bob Fosse's All That Jazz.
-All That Jazz is about a director and choreographer trying to balance out his work and personal life.
+All That Jazz is about a director and choreographer trying to balance his work and personal life.
 The use of the line "It's showtime, folks!" emphasizes the concept that Jimmy views this as a performance.